Sri Lanka may need more IMF help as blasts threaten tourism

 The Sri Lankan stock index dived 2.6 percent on Tuesday in its first day of trading after the attacks that killed more than 300 people, while the heavily-managed rupee held steady.

-Tourism is Sri Lanka’s third-largest and fastest growing source of foreign currency, after remittances and garment exports, accounting for almost $4.4 billion or 4.9 percent of gross domestic product (GDP) in 2018.
+Tourism is Sri Lanka’s third-largest and fastest growing source of foreign currency, after remittances and garment exports, accounting for almost $4.4 billion of gross domestic product (GDP) in 2018.

 A fall in tourism receipts is bound to weaken the rupee over time.
 The central bank, whose coffers are too light to defend the currency through interventions, is likely to have to raise interest rates.